QuarkNerd/blog/jhenderson/_posts/2019-10-31-building-microservices-with-spring-boot.md

   - Tech
 ---

-The term "microservices" is used to describe a software architectural design whereby many loosely-coupled components run independently as service, but ultimately work together as a single application.
+The term "microservices" is used to describe a software architectural design whereby many loosely-coupled components run independently, but ultimately work together as a single application.
 Services typically focus on particular aspects of a business domain or business entities and they tyically use a network to communicate.

 When I became interested in microservices, I felt that I understood the idea at a conceptual level, but I still had many knowledge gaps surrounding the intricacies of their implementation.
 Without practical experience, I had little understanding of how services communicated, scaled, handled failures or how they were arranged and exposed to the outside world.